CoryParsnipson/electronics-experiments/attiny-402-i2c-pwm-generator/README.md

 ![CP2102 USB TTL module for Serial Debug](/images/attiny-402-i2c-pwm-generator/cp2102-module.webp?raw=true)

-Since, we are already using the Arduino IDE for programming the Arduino Uno, we need to install puTTy and set the COM port appropriately (need to look at control panel) and use the baud rate of 115200, matching that of the firmware sketches in this repo, to view serial debug messages.
+Since, we are already using the Arduino IDE for programming the Arduino Uno, we need to install puTTy and set the COM port appropriately\* and use the baud rate of 115200, matching that of the firmware sketches in this repo, to view serial debug messages.

+> NOTE: to figure out which COM port to use on Windows, go to the Device Manager from the Control Panel and view the list of attached COM ports.
+The one that appears when the UART is plugged in is the number to use.

 ##### Pin Assignments